When Can I Apply for ILR? How to Calculate Your Qualifying Date

 For the 10-year Long Residence route, time on almost any lawful leave counts — including student, work, and family visas — provided there were no gaps in lawful status.

-This is why some applicants hold a Skilled Worker visa but apply for ILR under the Long Residence route: they have 10 years of total lawful residence across multiple categories, even though their Skilled Worker clock hasn't yet reached five years.
+This is why some applicants hold a Skilled Worker visa but apply for ILR under the Long Residence route: they have 10 years of total lawful residence across multiple categories, even though their Skilled Worker clock hasn't yet reached its applicable qualifying period.

 Free Download